 Discipline at different ages

-The ways that you can use discipline will change depending on what’s happening for your child at different stages of development.
+The ways that you use discipline will change depending on what’s happening for your child at different stages of development.

-Our Baby Cues video guide helps you to work out what your baby is trying to tell you through her behaviour and body language.
+Our Baby Cues video guide helps you to work out what your baby is trying to tell you through their behaviour and body language.

-Our Preschoolers Behaviour Toolkit has information on tailoring discipline strategies to your preschooler’s behaviour.
+Our tips and tools for preschooler behaviour management have information on tailoring discipline strategies to your child’s behaviour.

 School-age children might know how to behave in different places – for example, school, home or the library.
 But they still need you to remind them of the limits and reward them for good behaviour.

-Our School-age Behaviour Toolkit takes you through ways to use discipline with your school-age child.
+Our tips and tools for school-age behaviour management take you through ways to use discipline with your child.

-Setting expectations for your child’s behaviour lays the groundwork for your approach to discipline.
+Clear expectations for your child’s behaviour are the foundation of discipline for your child.
 Here’s how to get started.

 1. Decide on family rules